-Seven, remember that this is a tutorial from my personal experience seting up Nutch and Hadoop.
+Six: Remember that this is a tutorial from my personal experience setting up Nutch and Hadoop.
 If something doesn't work for you try searching and sending a message to the Nutch or Hadoop users mailing list.
-And as always suggestions are welcome to help improve this tutorial for others.
+Suggestions or tips are welcome.
+Why not add them to the end of this Wiki page?